Julius Eichberg: Biography

-In 1857, he came to the United States, staying two years in New York City and then proceeding to Boston, where he became the chef d'orchestre at the Boston Museum.
+He formed a trio with cellist August Kreissmann and pianist Hugo Leonhard, who played in a series of "Musical Soirées" in Boston in the early 1860s.
+Gottschalk accompanied Eichberg in a series of concerts in Boston in 1862.

 In 1867 he founded and directed the Boston Conservatory of Music, and in the same year he was elected superintendent of music in the Boston Public Schools, which position he long held.
-He also founded the Eichberg Violin School.
+He also founded the Eichberg Violin School; Marietta Sherman Raymond and Arma Senkrah were students.
 He later composed symphonies and piano pieces.
-Julius Eichberg died in Boston on January 19, 1893; his obituary gives January 18.
+Eichberg died in Boston on January 19, 1893; his obituary gives January 18.
 He was interred at Mount Auburn cemetery, the first burial there of an identifiable Jew.

 Family

 He married Sophie Mertens, and they had one child, Annie Philippine Eichberg, who was born in Geneva, Switzerland, c.
 1856.
-Annie married twice, first to Tyler Batcheller King on 26 February 1884, and following his death to the English publisher John Lane on 13 August 1898.
-Annie Eichberg Lane was author of To Thee, O Country (national hymn) and of the books Brown's Retreat, Kitwyk, The Champagne Standard, Talk of the Town and According to Maria.
-She died in London.
+Her second husband was the English publisher John Lane.

 Works

 Eichberg published several educational works on music.
-As a composer he is particularly known for his three operettas, The Rose of Tyrol (1865), The Two Cadis (1868) and A Night in Rome, and with Benjamin Edward Woolf the opera The Doctor of Alcantara (1862).
+As a composer he is particularly known for his three operettas, The Rose of Tyrol (1865), The Two Cadis (1868) and A Night in Rome, and the opera The Doctor of Alcantara (1862) to an English libretto by Benjamin Edward Woolf.